Grievances against the outcome of a complaint submitted under Regulation B7

 (ii) there is new evidence that can be substantiated, including exceptional circumstances, which was not known at the time and may have affected the outcome had it been known and that there is a valid reason for not making it known at the time.

 Students who wish to submit a grievance should do so within 14 days of the date of the outcome letter your Grievance relates to (not including University closed days or Bank Holidays, but including weekends).
-It should be submitted to the Secretary to Council (Dr Helen Galbraith) using the Student Grievance Submission Form either by email (email@example.com) or in writing (addressed to Dr Helen Galbraith, Secretary to Council, c/o Pauline Nelson, Student and Academic Services, Tawney Building, Keele University, Staffordshire, ST5 5BG) providing as much information about the background of your case as possible, which of the two criteria above that you fulfil and any documentary evidence you have in support of your case.
-Please do not forget to provide your current postal address and an email address if possible.
+It should be submitted to the Secretary to Council (Mrs Clare Stevenson) using the Student Grievance Submission Form either by email (email@example.com) or in writing (addressed to Mrs Clare Stevenson, Secretary to Council, c/o Governance Officer, Legal, Governance and Compliance, Keele University, Staffordshire, ST5 5BG) providing as much information about the background of your case as possible, which of the two criteria above that you fulfil and any documentary evidence you have in support of your case.
+Please do not forget to provide your current email address.

-You will receive a letter or email of acknowledgement once we have received your grievance.
+You will receive an email of acknowledgement (or letter) once we have received your grievance.

-The Secretary to Council (or his/her nominee) will gather all of the information relating to your case including the paperwork considered as part of your complaint.
+The Secretary to Council (or his/her nominee) will gather all of the information relating to your case including the files considered as part of your complaint.

 Alternatively, the Secretary to Council may determine how your case should be resolved.